-The word intelligence derives from the Latin word intelligere which means to comprehend or to perceive. it is the most basic meaning of intelligence.
+The word intelligence derives from the Latin word intelligere which means to comprehend or to perceive.
+It is the most basic meaning.

-According to Britannica dictionary, Intelligence is the mental quality that consists of the abilities –
+According to Britannica dictionary, It is the mental quality that consists of the abilities,

 - To learn from experience,